 NCD is not a program to institute in your church.
 It is a process which can help your church improve in quality to become a healthy church.
 A coach can help you learn more about the quality characteristics and how to develop a plan to improve your minimum factor and the health of your church.

-God is using Natural Church Development in churches around the world to increase the quality of churches so that churches can more fully participate in the vision and call of the Kingdom for the glory of God.
+God is using Natural Church Development in growing healthy churches around the world to increase the quality of churches so that churches can more fully participate in the vision and call of the Kingdom for the glory of God.

 Free NCD Tool

 Download the NCD Worksheet to help you make an initial subjective evaluation of the health of your church.

 Jeannette Buller Slater is a certified NCD coach and coach trainer.
 She offers executive coaching for pastors and church planters through www.CoachingPastors.com